ChrisDeFreitas/Electron-FolderView/readme.md

 ## Changes
 Jul 20/17
+- context menu/Tools/Delete now deletes the item from the internal list
+- items tooltips now include file size in MB where possible
 - changed context menu/Delete to not use shell function due to limitations on drives with no RecycleBin
 - added context menu/Open With.
 Allows files to be opened with any app in file system.
 Apps selected are stored in tmp/execApps.json.
+- added SFTP dialog with remote browse/download/delete functions  (work in progress!)
 - updated node.js and Electron versions to latest
+- Bug #1: SFTP partially completed.
+Needs more testing and save settings functionality.
+- Bug #2: SFTP delete folder synchronization error when deleting folder with lots of subfolders.

 Apr 27
 - added F5 accelerator to menu App/Reload